pvpdmac/epichipc-multiomic-integration/download_immport_data.md

 1. Register for ImmPort account, if necessary
 2. Login to ImmPort
-3. Navigate to SDY1538 (GAM) and SDY2584 (PNG)
+3. Navigate to SDY1538 (GAM) and SDY2584 (PNG) under Shared Data
 4. Install IBM Aspera Connect
-5. Download the analysis data files
+5. Download the analysis data files needed
 6. Save data files to /Downloads folder on local computer to read in for analysis

 ## Register for ImmPort account, if necessary